-Appropriate and specific arrangements for sharing reliable data are in place to ensure that the education needs of LAC and previously-LAC are understood and met.
+Appropriate and specific arrangements for sharing reliable data will be put in place to ensure that the education needs of LAC and PLAC are understood and met.
 The arrangements set out include:

-- Who has access to information on LAC and previously LAC and how data will remain secure. - How pupils and parents are informed of, and allowed to challenge, information that is kept about them. - How carers contribute to and receive information. - Mechanisms for sharing information between the school and relevant LA departments. - How relevant information about individual pupils is passed between authorities, departments and the school when pupils move.
+- Who has access to information on LAC and PLAC and how data will remain secure. - How pupils and parents are informed of, and allowed to challenge, information that is kept about them. - How carers contribute to and receive information. - Mechanisms for sharing information between the school and relevant LA departments. - How relevant information about individual pupils is passed between authorities, departments and the school when pupils move.